niklasbuschmann/contrast/_posts/2024-11-05-energy_based_models.md

 -\sum_{h' \in H}p(h'|v)\frac{\partial E(v,h')}{\partial \theta}+\sum_{v' \in V}\sum_{h' \in H}p(v',h')\frac{\partial E(v',h')}{\partial \theta}
 \end{align}$$

 After coming to equation (4), we still have a minor problem.
-Take a closer look at (4), we see that the second term of the equation requires simultaneous sampling of $v'$ and $h'$.
+Take a closer look at (4), we see that the second term of the equation requires simultaneous sampling of $$v'$$ and $$h'$$.
 In this scenario, we will use Gibbs sampling to overcome this (Check out a very intuitive explaination at [Gibbs Sampling : Data Science Concepts][Gibss_sampling_video]).

-#### 3.4.
-Implementation in Python

 ### 4. Hopfield Network